meganmiller/MMiller-CyberSecCourseWork/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the playbook files fpr DVWA, ELK, Filebeat and Metricbeat to `/etc/ansible/roles`
+- Copy the playbook files for DVWA, ELK, Filebeat and Metricbeat to `/etc/ansible/roles`
 - Update the `/etc/ansible/hosts` file to create groups to specify the DVWA machines and the ELK machine.
 Also include the line for using python3.

 ![screenshot of hosts file](images/hosts.png)